richardbiely/gaia-ecs/README.md

 struct Age { int value; };
 ...
 w.add<Age>(animal, {10});
-// We did not add the Age componet to hare but we added it to the entity it inherits from.
+// We did not add the Age component to hare but we added it to the entity it inherits from.
 // Therefore, we can ask its age.
 Age age = w.get<Age>(hare);
 // We can decide to override the value with a custom one.